janpaepke/ScrollMagic/README.md

 * support for scrolling inside div containers (even multiple on one page)
 * extensive debugging and logging capabilities

+ScrollMagic takes an object oriented approach using a controller for each scroll container and multiple "scroll scenes" to define what should happen at what point in time.
+While this offers a great deal of control it might be a little confusing if you're just starting out with javascript.
+If you don't really care about any of the points above and are just looking for a simple solution to implement basic css animations I would strongly recommend taking a look at (skrollr)[http://prinzhorn.github.io/skrollr/] which almost solely relys on element attributes.

 ## Installation
 Aside from [jQuery](http://jquery.com/) make sure you have loaded the [Greensock Animation Plattform (TweenMax)](http://www.greensock.com/gsap-js/).
 To use ScrollMagic in your project simply include the plugin js file in the head section of your HTML file: